 These recent massacres have been fairly systematic in their approach with all the massacres being within a few kilometers of the N4 road.
 There has also been an often recurring pattern of massacres taking place at the same time ‘officials’ have paid high-profile visits.

 The attacks could be attributed to an intent to demonstrate that both Joseph Kabila and the UN troops are incapable of protecting Beni’s citizens.

 The ADF rarely kill children and other counter-evidence includes alcohol drinking, languages spoken – Lingala in some reports, Kinyarwanda in others and methods.

-I don’t think there was a ‘copy-cat’ or mimic effect going on as suggested in the otherwise interesting post by Rachel Sweet.
+I don’t think there was a ‘copy-cat’ or mimic effect going on as suggested as some have suggested.
 Massacres are nothing new in Congo sadly, as the Hema Lendu conflict so brutally demonstrated.

 The suggestion that Hilaire’s group or anyone else copied ADF tactics also overlooks the incredible surge in kidnappings in the Grand North during the last few years never mind that it clobbers agency on the head….